Oneserver’s professionally designed English-language website is fairly informative, and it presents prices in U.S. dollars.

 You can also choose your operating system; Windows or one of the Linux distributions such as CentOS, Debian, or Ubuntu.
 And you get a one-click application installer for popular programs.

-If you’re looking for more control over your server, you can choose one of the Istanbul-based virtual servers that provide up to 320 GB disk space, up to 32 GB RAM, up to 20 TB bandwidth, and up to 8 CPUs.
-You also get OpenStack infrastructure, SSD storage, a 99.9% uptime guarantee, one IP address, and DDoS protection.
+If you’re seeking enhanced server control, consider selecting an Istanbul-based virtual server from our options.
+These servers offer capacities of up to 320 GB disk space, up to 32 GB RAM, up to 20 TB bandwidth, and up to 8 CPUs.
+Furthermore, you’ll benefit from OpenStack infrastructure, SSD storage, a 99.9% uptime guarantee, one IP address, and DDoS protection.

 Whether you go for cloud hosting, a virtual server, or a dedicated server, Oneserver will commit to replacing it within six hours.